Ecommerce Live Chat Software, Benefits & Best Practices

 Another benefit of effective live chat is that you can incorporate self-service elements into it, creating a superior customer experience.

-Including a self-service portal in your live chat support can cut down support tickets by over 50%, saving your team a huge amount of time every single day.
+Including a self-service portal in your live chat solution can cut down support tickets by over 50%, saving your team a huge amount of time every single day.

 60-80% of support tickets in ecommerce are repetitive, creating systems to help your team avoid the need to answer those will free up time and let them focus on higher priority or complex support tickets.